 > As a sign of how times have changed I will know talk about a MSFT tool and even tell you to install .NET.
 That said, I learned basic at 10 years old and my first computers were all running MS-DOS.
 Close the Aparte.

 Microsoft has developed a tool to help Azure users write Azure functions, at the CLI it is called func and you get it by installing the Azure function core tools which has .NET dependency.

 The .NET bit might be a bit challenging on some OS, so we prepared a Docker image for you gcr.io/triggermesh/azure-func

 To start developing your function create an empty directory and start our image in interactive mode:

 You can then initialize your function, create an HTTP trigger and start it:

 There might be a few gotchas but that’s really all there is to it.
-Check the full README if you have any issues.

 Since you created this function within a Docker container, you can easily package it as a Docker image and hence run it in knative.